Host City Adelaide

 (Image: The Kuri Dance by George French Angas in South Australia Illustrated 1847)

-The land on which Adelaide stands belonged to the Kaurna people.
+This conference will occur on the traditional Country of the Kaurna people of the Adelaide Plains.
 Aboriginal people have resided in South Australia for at least 44,000 years.

 (Image: Part of William Light's Plan of Adelaide 1837, courtesy Adelaidia)